yomidevs/yomitan/README.md

 If you want to add or improve support for a language, read the documentation on [language features](./docs/development/language-features.md).

-Feel free to join us on [Yomitan Discord](https://discord.gg/YkQrXW6TXF).
+Feel free to join us on the [Yomitan Discord](https://discord.gg/YkQrXW6TXF).

 ## Third-Party Libraries